Stable determination of a simple metric, a covector field and a potential from the hyperbolic Dirichlet-to-Neumann map: Introduction

-Let $(M,g)$ be an oriented and compact Riemannian manifold with non-empty boundary $\partial M$.
-In this paper we consider the stability of the inverse problem of determining a Riemannian metric together with the lower order coefficients of the second order hyperbolic initial-boundary value problem \ref{InitProb}, from the information that is encoded in the hyperbolic Dirichlet-to-Neumann(DN) map $\Lambda_g$, see \eqref{DN}.
-The question that we want to address is the following: if two hyperbolic DN maps are close in an appropriate topology, how close are the Riemannian metrics and the lower order coefficients?
-We now describe in more detailed the problem and the results.
+Let $({\cal M},\g)$ be an oriented and compact Riemannian manifold with non-empty boundary $\partial {\cal M}$.
+In this paper we consider the stability of the inverse problem of determining a Riemannian metric together with the lower order coefficients of the second order hyperbolic initial-boundary value problem (\ref{InitProb}), from the information that is encoded in the hyperbolic Dirichlet-to-Neumann(DN) map $\Lambda_\g$, defined in equation \eqref{DN}.
+We consider the following question: if two hyperbolic DN maps are close in an appropriate topology, how close are their Riemannian metrics, their covector fields and their potentials?